 What type of vehicle do I need?

 Included in the purchase is a 2010 Ford E350 Box Truck (189k miles).
 Estimated value is $7,000.
 Common delivery vehicles used for this type of business are box trucks or trailers.
-When considering additional vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?